altruios/namshubettulpa/public/namshubettuple/vows.md

 *His head turned quizzically when she reached in the drawer beside her.*
 'Yep.'
 ~There was a bible - even in a seedy motel.~
-"R::Some light bath reading?"
+'R::Some light bath reading?'
 "M::Some testing, random phrases"
-"R::Ah...
+'R::Ah...
-So you discovered vectors?"
+So you discovered arrays?'
-~Martha paused, considering, vectors in math... yeah... close enough~
+~Martha paused, considering, arrays in math... yeah... close enough~
 "M::That's probably it"
 *Rossin nodded.*
-"R::You don't have infinite space, infinite resources in your brain.
+'R::You have finite space, finite resources in your brain.
-Don't fill too much with junk."
+Do not fill it with junk.'
 *Martha nodded.*
-*Walking back into the restroom before closing the door.*
+'R::Actually, just keep all the junk together, easier to overwrite' *She Walked back into the restroom and closed the door.*
+~She wondered how to keep her lists 'close'~
 *She turned off the water and disrobed, she hadn't any other clothes, so...*
 'Eh, close enough'
 ~At least she could clean herself.~